WebPredict/angular-2-interview-questions/README.md

 **What would be a good use case for having your own routing module?**

 A: An application whose requirements imply having many routes, and potentially route guards, and child routes.

+**Where would you configure TypeScript specific compiler options for your project?**

+A: In the tsconfig.json file.A

+**What is the tslint.json file used for?**

+A: Linting the TypeScript code (making sure it conforms to certain standards / conventions).

 ## API Questions: